albertcordina/Applicant-tracking-system/README.md

                                                                        in-memory message boker and sets the destination prefix for it.

-The 2 interfaces are:

- the package ‘repo’
+ the package ‘repo’ has 2 interfaces:

  - ApplicantRepository extends the JpaRepository, i.e.  Spring Data JPA